Ale0011/Hashes-Hunter/README.md

     ```git clone <repository-url>```

-2. **Prepare your hash list** by placing it in a text file named `Hashes-Lockbit.txt` in the same directory as the scripts.
+2. **Prepare your hash list** by placing it in a text file named `Hashes.txt` in the same directory as the scripts.

 ## Usage